Finding Your Path to Sobriety: The Benefits of Stopping Drinking and How to Get There

 5. Focus on Healthy Alternatives

 One of the keys to staying sober is finding healthy ways to replace alcohol in your life.
-This could include exercising, taking up new hobbies, engaging in mindfulness practices like meditation, or even volunteering.
+This could include light exercise, taking up new hobbies, engaging in mindfulness practices like meditation, or even volunteering.
 These activities can fill the void left by drinking and improve both your mental and physical health.

 6. Stay Accountable